No protection, no hearing until we know where you are, says SC on IPS officer Param Bir Singh's plea | Law-Order

 - India

-The Supreme Court Thursday asked former Mumbai police commissioner Param Bir Singh to disclose his location and said, ''no protection, no hearing until we know where you are''.
+The Supreme Court Thursday asked former Mumbai police commissioner Param Bir Singh, who has sought protective orders, to disclose his location, saying ''no protection, no hearing until we know where you are''.

 The apex court asked his lawyer to inform about Singh's whereabouts and posted the matter for hearing on November 22.